Italy Digital Nomad Visa Guide (2024)

 Does the Italian digital nomad visa lead to citizenship?

 Although the Italian digital nomad visa grants residency, it does not lead to citizenship, per se.
-However, the country offers other options such as a Golden Visa scheme that can lead to permanent citizenship.

 Do digital nomads pay tax in Italy?

-• The “Regime Forfetario” — allowing self-employed individuals earning a gross yearly income of up to €65,000 (~$71,024.20) to pay a 5% flat tax for the first 5 years on a percentage of gross billings, and
+• The “Regime Forfetario” — which allows self-employed individuals earning a gross yearly income of up to €85,000 (~$92,968.32) to pay a 5% flat tax for the first 5 years on a percentage of gross billings, and

-• The “Impatriates Regime” — allowing a 70% tax deduction in earned income subject to tax to self-employed and unemployed individuals.
+• The “Impatriates Regime” — which allows a 50% tax exemption on earned income subject to tax to self-employed and unemployed individuals (provided the income is up to €600,000 (~$656,282.40) per year).

-Moreover, US and dual US/Italian citizens who work in Italy can choose to pay taxes for social security through the US social security system per the Totalization agreement between the US and Italy
+Moreover, US and dual US/Italian citizens who work in Italy can choose to pay taxes for social security through the US Social Security system per the Totalization agreement between the US and Italy

 To ensure a smooth tax registration process, it’s best to take a couple of precautionary steps before arriving in Italy: